Meet Caroline Quentin – Strictly Come Dancing contestant and Men Behaving Badly star

 Week one: American Smooth (7 + 7 + 7) = 21

+Caroline Quentin has been consistently impressing the judges since week one and kept up her high-scoring streak last week, receiving another 21 for her Paso Doble to Ramon Cortez’s El Gato Montes and tying with Ranvir Singh for third place.

+For Movie Week, the Men Behaving Badly star will be taking on the Couples’ Choice, performing to Everything’s Coming Up Roses by Ethel Merman from Gypsy – hopefully she’ll be able to climb further up the leaderboard and compete with Nicola Adams, HRVY and Maisie Smith for the top spots.

-Following her debut performance, Caroline received a rapturous response from the audience and judges, with Motsi Mabuse crowing her a “dancing queen”.
+Following her debut performance, Caroline received a rapturous response from the audience and judges, with Motsi Mabuse dubbing her a “dancing queen”.

 “I saw a dancing queen!”
 Motsi exclaimed after their understated performance.
 “I have to say Caroline – attention to detail.
 You taking up that frame was, for me, a delight.
 I want to say thank you, thank you to you.”